rodtoll/isy-js/README.md

 CHANGELOG
 ---------

+* 0.4.2 - 2016/02/15 - Added check to watch for loss of connection.
+If no notifications are seen in 60 seconds connection is reestablished.
+Also changed Scene behavior so only raises a change when the state of the scene actually changes (used to raise on any change for any light in the scene).
 * 0.4.1 - 2016/02/14 - Added user requested type to the types file.
 * 0.4.0 - 2016/02/09 - Minor tweaks and adding timestamps to debug output
 * 0.3.9 - 2016/02/07 - Minor update to match updated fake-isy and unit tests